clux/facemaulers/recaps/38-iz-ship.md

 You find Iz washed up on the beach of Grundsgryn before leaving.
 New party member.

 Raven arrived at ship with message about a treasure that sank with a ship; the Aubreck Drallion (rich trader from Luskan.)

+Cameron is still aboard your ship and you have a big dinner and steering session as you inevitably head into the head of the storm.
+In the eye of the storm you see the Emperor of the Waves, the missing ship.
+You row on over and enter.

+Within, death, decay, and a tentacle altar (old one style).
+Room full of rats, and a room of undead with worms all over them.
+You kill the undead properly so you can use speak with dead; 5 questions.

+Before final room, you battle 3 purple slime which have 1d4 strength drain.
+Hits Mordai twice, he rolls two 4s.
+He has 8STR.
+Flavour text on Purple Slime; any creature reduced to 0 str with this dies.
+Oops.
+Revived with new diamond.
+Gets gauntlets of Ogre Power ironically from them.

+Up ahead, some warlock there, Command "drop" from GW to halt the combat.

+Players:
+- James
+- Florent
+- April
+- Guy